 We have resources you need to get started.

 GIS is one of the fastest growing career fields in North America.
 A geographic information system is a computer based tool used to map, manage, analyze, display, and model spatial information.
 A GIS is a data management system capable of analyzing patterns and relationships between many layers of mapped data simultaneously.
 Advantages of a GIS compared with a traditional map are the ability of the user to quickly alter the display properties, modify or introduce new data, and manipulate analysis results by changing input parameters and modifying the assumptions.
 Visit GIS.com to find out more.

-Thousands of organizations use this exciting technology to solves problems and steamline processes.
+Thousands of organizations use this exciting technology to solve problems and streamline processes.
 GIS has applications in many fields, including environmental assessment, analysis of natural hazards, site analysis for business and industry, criminal justice, real estate, location analysis, resource management, land use planning, global change and systems modeling.

 Whether you're beginner or a seasoned GIS professional in any of the 10 major industries identified by ESRI, our GIS courses can help you expand your knowledge and skill-set.

 Consider the increasing prevalence of geographic technology in everyday life.
 From location based services such as Google Maps to Global Positioning Systems, technology everywhere is becoming increasingly dependent on spatial information.
 Students in this program learn the science behind the creation and analysis of these spatial data.